tanin47/whowish_word/README.md

 	I would have to go to the source code and change it.
 	And when this happens too often, it drives us, the programmers, crazy

 WhowishWord tries to solve this problem elegantly.
+(It is much better than using a config file, trust me)

 It makes a bridge for CEO, VP of Marketing (or whoever it is) to make changes themselves.

 The beauty of WhowishWord is that: